huytd/snarkyterm/DEVLOG.md

 Started working on a prototype of a terminal emulator, the first part is to get a window opened and render stuff on its surface.
 With the help of `wgpu` and `wgpu_glyph`, it's a piece of cake.

-The problem is when I started a `pty`, the whole application choke because I tried to read from `master pty` right in the event loop.
+The problem is when I started a `pty` pair, the whole application choke because I tried to read from `ptm` right in the event loop.
 Can't handle it differently because I don't have a proper architecture.

 # Oct 5th, 2021